CirclePayApi/CirclePayApi/source/index.html.md

 	}
 }
 ```
-Retrieve the details of settlement.
+Retrieves the details of settlement.

-### Parameters

-No parameters.

 ### Returns